 - Thoughtless shoppers & running children.

-NEVER, EVER, LEAVE CARE RECEIVER ALONE IN THE CAR!
-Food Safety
+NEVER, EVER, LEAVE CARE RECEIVER ALONE IN THE CAR WHILE YOU SHOP!

 - Shop in an order that will keep food at safe temperatures.